 A couple of indexes there.
 GDP doesn’t look too bad but when you run it up against infrastructure specific price indexes, there’s been a 9% decrease in expenditure over the period 2003 – 2014.

 That suggests and CBO has some other figures we’re going to look in a second that there’s underinvestment going on.

 If we look at the long-term spend by category, the capital is very instructive.
 So, there’s a big hump of capital expenditure from 1956 through the mid-70s.

 Mirrored of course in Canada, the UK, New Zealand Australia, and in Europe, these are all the post World War II stuff, the reconstruction for those countries that were devastated by the war and also for the other countries that are building out of infrastructure.

-And then look at the decrease of the big recession that we’ve just coming out of, 23% decrease in capital expenditure in the US; 6% increase in operations and maintenance.
+And then look at the decrease of the big recession that we’re just coming out of, a 23% decrease in capital expenditure in the US; a 6% increase in operations and maintenance.

 And the other interesting thing from CBO is, of course, is that most of the drop off has been on federal funding.

 State and local government funding, there has been a smaller decrease and that’s not surprising because they’re a lot closer to the action and they know the needs in their own counties or their own cities or their own State, whereas federal – they spread their cost so much, larger audience, a lot more states, of course, a lot of other competing demand for the money.